bpatra/personal-blog/_posts/2013-12-22-no-hdmi-sound-without-os-reboot-restart-the-drivers.md

 Remind that to be effective this .ps1 file should be executed with administrator rights.
 Remind also, that devcon.exe will only tell you that the drivers cannot be found if you are not with admin rights.
 So I am suggesting to make the script more easily run in admin mode, you can put a powershell.exe shortcut next to the .ps1 script file.
 By right clicking on the shortcut file go to Properties and fill the target property as follows.&nbsp;Target:"powershell.exe restart_drivers.ps1".
 Then, in Advanced... select Run as administator.

-{% include image-caption.html imageurl='/assets/images/legacy-wp-content/2013/12/shortcuts-300x268.jpg' title=" shortcut to run restart_drivers.ps1 directly with admin right" caption="A shortcut to run restart_drivers.ps1 directly with admin right" %}
+{% include image-caption.html imageurl='/assets/images/legacy-wp-content/2013/12/shortcuts-300x268.jpg' caption="A shortcut to run restart_drivers.ps1 directly with admin right" %}

 <span style="line-height: 1.714285714; font-size: 1rem;">That is all, no when you will connect your hdmi </span><span style="line-height: 1.714285714; font-size: 1rem;">cable you will only have to click on the shortcut and enjoy the sound from your TV.</span>